harshitharaja/Naan-Mudhlavan-Phase5project/README.md

-the next step is converting the datas into dataframe we furthur feature the data by date and time,rolling window,lag features Then we have made surethat there are no missing values,null and nan values and  that is taken care off. the datas are all set for training and then moved to testing after testing the datas are plotted and the output is accquired after the output we have to evaluate the model ,various methods are mentioned in the file are used to evalutae the model.
+the next step is converting the datas into dataframe we furthur feature the data by date and time,rolling window,lag features Then we have made surethat there are no missing values,null and nan values and  that is taken care off.
+The datas are all set for training and then moved to testing after testing the datas are plotted and the output is accquired after the output we have to evaluate the model ,various methods are mentioned in the file are used to evalutae the model.
 Thus the model is created.